cybozu-go/meows/docs/user-manual.md

 How to create GitHub App
 ------------------------

-GitHub Actions controller is responsible for the registering/deregistering `Pod`s to/from a GitHub Actions runner and the controller requires to have a GitHub App secret.
+meows is responsible for the registering/deregistering `Pod`s to/from a GitHub Actions runner and the controller requires to have a GitHub App secret.